violetguos/canada_gun_dir/README.md

   - city/region (string)
   - note (text)
 - [ ] TODO: enforce username not null rule in DB
-- [ ] allow repeated entries for now (username cannot be null but dones't have to be unique)
+- [ ] ~allow~ no do not allow. keepin our standard high. repeated entries for now (username cannot be null but dones't have to be unique)
+- [ ] regex the notes field.
+Add RPAL attribute!!

 * make a simple UI
   - [ ] header
-  - [ ] project intro tab
+  - [ ] project intro tab, add links and redirects in the tabs
   - [x] interpolate the username with URL
 * populate with real data
   - [x] don't commit user info to this repo